Detection, localisation and tracking of pallets using machine learning techniques and 2D range data: Conclusions

 \section{Conclusions}

-The paper presents a discusses a possible solution to the problem of detecting, localising, and tracking pallets using machine learning techniques and 2D laser rangefinder data only.
+The paper presents and discusses a possible application of object detection with CNNs to the problem of detecting, localising, and tracking pallets using 2D laser rangefinder data only.
 This is achieved by converting 2D rangefinder data into bitmap-like images where CNNs can look for possible candidate pallets.
 Pallet candidates detected by the two CNNs \textit{in cascade} are passed down to a Kalman filter based tracker, which allows for having an estimate of pallet positions at any time, even when they are momentarily not visible, as well as helping the system filter out false positives.
 In the paper, we detail the proposed architecture and present detection and classification results.
 We conclude that our approach is a viable solution to correctly detect, localise and track pallets reliably, while attaining reasonable performance for real-world applications.

 Future work includes refining the precision of position estimate for pallets with respect to a robot-centred reference frame, as well as integrating orientation estimation and running a series of experiments onsite to further validate the approach.
-We intend to explore the possibility of targeting pallet types or different objects at the same time, in so far as the approach offers a certain degree of modularity, since it is possible to add more CNN-based classifiers in parallel without the necessity to retrain the existing networks or substantially modify the tracking algorithm.
-Finally, we will explore methods that may allow to univocally identify an item identified and tracked by the system.
+Such experiments will also allow us to provide more data on the correlation between the algorithm operating frequency and maximum speed the vehicle can keep for robust tracking, and optimize our implementation accordingly for applications and scenarios that require stronger performances.
+On the functionality side, we intend to explore the possibility of targeting pallet types or different objects at the same time, in so far as the approach offers a certain degree of modularity, since it is possible to add more CNN-based classifiers in parallel without the necessity to retrain the existing networks or substantially modify the tracking algorithm.
+Finally, we will explore methods that may allow in the the future to univocally identify an item identified and tracked by the system.